 - Cook for 20 minutes or until golden brown

-- Remove from oven, coat with butter, sprinkle on powdered sugar and add blueberries
+- Remove from oven, coat with butter, sprinkle on powdered sugar and add a few drops of lemon juice.
+Add fruit if desired.

 Cottage Cheese Pancakes